Inspired by The Land

 Growing up on a farm in Orkney Sheila worked the land with her parents and later developed her interest in rocks and stone at a lapidary club in Edinburgh.
 She learned to cut and set stones and was so fascinated she opted to specialize in jewellery at Edinburgh College of Art.
 Land, stone and rock formations have continued to inspire her over the years.

-The latest collection from Sheila Fleet.
-Inspired by the shapes and colours of glacial ice, water and rock.
+Inspired by the shapes and colours of glacial ice, water and rocks.
+Hand-enamelled in Sheila's 'Arctic Blue' colourway in her Orkney workshop-by-the-sea.

 This collection was born from my love of the sensational natural rock shorelines that once linked Orkney and Caithness.
 The Caithness flagstone is composed of fine grained sand and mud deposited in Lake Orcadie about 380 million years ago in the Devonian age.